tanayab/Customer_Churn/README.md

 This project focuses on building a predictive model to identify customers at risk of churning from a telecom service provider.
 By leveraging machine learning techniques, the goal is to enable proactive retention strategies, ultimately reducing churn rates and improving customer satisfaction.

 ## Table of Contents
-Overview
+- Overview
-Project Structure
+- Project Structure
-Domain Context
+- Domain Context
-Key Features
+- Key Features
-Data Description
+- Data Description
-Machine Learning Workflow
+- Machine Learning Workflow
-Results
+- Results
-Installation
-Usage
+- Usage
-Technologies Used
+- Technologies Used
-Contributing
+- Contributing
-License
+- License

-Domain Context
+### Domain Context
 The project is set in the telecommunications domain, focusing on understanding customer behavior and predicting churn.
 Customer churn is a critical challenge for telecom companies, where retaining existing customers is essential for maintaining a competitive edge.

 ## Key Features